awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     * ![][yhat-ic] is the classification score indicating that instance ![][i] belongs to the class *c*.
     * ![][f-mil] is the multiple instance classifier.

     Here we see something very familiar, the softmax function.
 The first term is given by the classification score, indicating the probability of image belonging to class *c* , based on the predictions of ![][f-mil].
 But what's more important is in the second term.
-If ![][f1] and ![][f2] cannot find a large number of instances that belong class *c* in the image, the overall score will be close to 0.
+If ![][f1] and ![][f2] cannot find a large number of instances that belong to class *c* in the image, the overall score will be close to 0.
 The loss function is as below:

     ![][equation6] (6)